 The narrative engine: from Steins;Gate to WIXOSS 🎬

 In Steins;Gate, Sato orchestrated a plot where every message to the past triggers ethical and emotional consequences.
-His ability to meter out information and maintain a deliberate pace allows twists (like Mayuri's sacrifice) to hit hard.
+His ability to meter out information and maintain a slow pace ensures that the twists (such as Mayuri's sacrifice) hit hard.
 In Selector Infected WIXOSS, he repeats the formula: a card game that hides a system of desires and losses, where the minimalist direction accentuates the paranoia and fragility of its protagonists.

 When the slow pace makes you want to skip ahead ⏳

-Watching a work by Sato is like waiting for water to boil: you know something is going to happen, but the director takes his time warming the cup.
-In NieA_7, even the most chaotic alien ends up submerged in an awkward silence.
+Watching a work by Sato is like waiting for water to boil: you know something is going to happen, but the director takes his time to heat the cup.
+In NieA_7, even the most chaotic alien ends up submerged in an uncomfortable silence.
 If you don't like patience, it's best to avoid his series; if you enjoy suspense that explodes just when you take a breath, congratulations, you've found your director.